Caduunb/lara-leg-prosthesis/README.md

-# lara-leg-prosthesis
+# lara-leg-prosthesis devel branch
-LARA leg prosthesis project.

-More information on the project Wiki!

-TESTE
+This is the development branch.
+Not every code here works.
+Stable versions are to be uploaded on the master branch.